Tudorx95/HTTP-Proxy/README.md

 The runConnection() function sets up the server, creating a socket, binding it, and listening for incoming client connections.
 For each accepted client connection, a new thread is created.
 This thread is responsible for handling the communication between the client and the proxy server, ensuring that each client is processed independently.

-- Request Handling: -
+- Request Handling

 The handle_client() function is the main function executed by each thread.
 It handles the HTTP or HTTPS request received from the client.
 If the request is an HTTP request, the server parses the request headers and forwards it to the appropriate destination server using the resolve_HTTP() function on port 80.
 If the request is an HTTPS request (determined by a CONNECT method), the server establishes a tunnel between the client and the destination server using the resolve_HTTPS() function on port 443.
 By using HTTPS, the communication between both parts continues in an encrypted manner.

-- Thread-Specific Functions -
+- Thread-Specific Functions

 For each client request, data is read, and the request is processed.
 Depending on whether the request is HTTP or HTTPS, the server uses the corresponding function to resolve the destination and handle communication with the target server. resolve_HTTP() and resolve_HTTPS() are the two key functions that manage the logic for HTTP and HTTPS requests.